linucks/ambuild/README.md

 This will create a directory called ```ambuild-1.0.0``` containing the Ambuild source code.

+Now you are ready to run Ambuild!
+Please see our [wiki](https://github.com/linucks/ambuild/wiki/08_Running_Ambuild) for more information.

 ## Installation of optional dependencies
 ### Poreblazer
 To install [poreblazer](https://github.com/richardjgowers/poreblazer) for use by Ambuild, the following steps are required.